 – Living preferences (How does the person like their environment?)

-Everyone who is considering moving into assisted living in the state is entitled to the following information from a specific residence:
+Everyone considering moving into assisted living in the state is entitled to the following information from a specific residence:

 – Rules for phone, visitors, and use of personal property